REV. PETER LINH NGOC NGUYEN

 Birthday: February 12, 1969 at Dien Khanh, Khanh Hoa, Vietnam.

 Ministry station: Fr.
-Linh is currently assigned to do his priestly ministry at Saint John Neumann Parish in Houston, Texas.
+Linh is currently assigned to do his pastoral ministry at Saint John of the Cross in New Caney, Texas.

 Ordination date: May 20th, 2006 from the Archdiocese of Cincinnati.
 He is now serving the Archdiocese of Galveston-Houston as an incardinated member of the presbyterate.